 Still, you need to know how to offer up that prime advertising real estate to brand partners and optimize your yield to increase your revenue.
 So, you have to nail the specifics – like newsletter formatting, Gmail clipping, price floors, and ad sizes.

-With these best practices for yield optimization, your email monetization strategy will be a success.
+With these yield optimization best practices, your email monetization strategy will be a success.

 The right newsletter template can make or break your email monetization strategy and your yield optimization efforts.